CaesarVincens/Ring_of_Fire_Mod/1632_RoF/Readme.txt

 Added decision for NUS to buy Harlingen
 Minor fixes and removing unused vanilla code
-Laid the groundwork for overhaul of Thirty Years War
+Laid the groundwork for overhaul of Thirty Years War Updated much of the AI coding, hopefully for better play experience, still WIP More map adjustments

 Alpha 0.4.1 - Jul.
 13, 2018
 Fix for missing English Civil War complete event for Constitutionalist path